iCliniq Logo

 Welcome to icliniq.com.

-Yes, your menstruation will be considered as heavy.
-More than 2.6 fl oz of blood loss, bleeding for more than six days and passage of clots indicates heavy flow.
+Yes, your menstruation will be considered heavy.
+More than 2.6 fl oz of blood loss, bleeding for more than six days, and passage of clots indicate heavy flow.
 Do not be scared about visiting a gynecologist.
 Since you are a virgin, you will not undergo internal or per speculum examination.
-You need to undergo ultrasound pelvis along with blood tests that include serum TSH (thyroid-stimulating hormone) and PRL (prolactin levels).
+You need to undergo an ultrasound of the pelvis along with blood tests that include serum TSH (thyroid-stimulating hormone) and PRL (prolactin levels).
 I suggest tablet Tranexamic acid 500 mg three times a day during periods of heavy bleeding and Iron supplements 200 mg daily.
-Consult your specialist doctor, discuss with him or her and take the medicine with consent.
+Consult your specialist doctor, discuss with him or her, and take the medicine with consent.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!